JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 The ``SRC_URI`` declaration says we need to fetch the file from ``http://www.vim.org/scripts/download_script.php?src_id=13800`` and name it locally as ``rails-4.3.zip``.
-I'm sure you can guess what happened here, someone saved a copy of the file locally for testing and forgot to update the ``src_id`` parameter correctly [#]_.
+I’m sure you can guess what happened here, someone saved a copy of the file locally for testing and forgot to update the ``src_id`` parameter correctly [#]_.
 The result was an apparently new build that installed an older package release.